dsa-ntc/discourse-category-groups-component-custom/README.md

 # Discourse Category Groups Component

-## This repo contains the following changes:
+## This repo is currently unchanged from the original, wishlist items if you're up for it:
-* Reduced category box image size
+* change max width of subcategory images to 50px

 Sort Discourse categories into collapsible groups.